mattcroat/redesign/README.md

 [Joy of Code](https://joyofcode.xyz/) is a digital garden growing curious minds with a wide variety of topics from web development to web design.

+Reading isn't your thing?
+I understand.
+You can find the posts in video form on [YouTube](https://www.youtube.com/c/JoyofCodeDev) and I plan on uploading the content to [Odysee](https://odysee.com/) in the future.

 ## 🧭 Technologies

 - ⚡️ [SvelteKit](https://kit.svelte.dev/) is used for the frontend with server-side rendering and prerendering static pages